Mostly Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

 For clinical research coordinators, five of seven sources had data, with Microsoft and Adaptive Capacity missing.
-The three sources measuring AI exposure all agreed: medium exposure, meaning coordinators still own the human side of managing participants and keeping studies on track.
-Solid pay and mobility pushed economic opportunity high, landing this role at "Mostly Resilient" with medium confidence.
+The three AI exposure sources, AI Resilience Model, Anthropic, and Will Robots Take My Job, all agreed on medium exposure, which boosted confidence to medium-high.
+Strong pay and mobility lifted the economic opportunity score, landing this role at "Mostly Resilient."

 AI Resilience Report forClinical Research Coordinators